laravel/vapor-docs/1.0/projects/environments.md

             rate-limit: 1000
 ```

-By using the `rate-limit` option, Vapor's managed Firewall tracks the rate of requests for each originating IP address and blocks IPs with rates over the given `rate-limit` value.
-On the example above, if the count for an IP address exceeds 1,000 requests in any 5-minute time span, the Firewall will block temporarly requests from that IP address with the status code `403 Forbidden`.
+By using the `rate-limit` option, Vapor's managed firewall tracks the rate of requests for each originating IP address and blocks IPs with request rates over the given `rate-limit` value.
+In the example above, if the request count for an IP address exceeds 1,000 requests in any 5-minute time span then the firewall will temporarily block requests from that IP address with the `403 Forbidden` HTTP status code.

 :::warning API Gateway v2

-Due to AWS limitations, Vapor's managed Firewall does not support API Gateway v2.
+Due to AWS limitations, Vapor's managed firewall does not support API Gateway v2.
 :::

-Behind the scenes, Vapor's managed Firewall uses **[Amazon WAF](https://aws.amazon.com/waf/)**, creating a Web ACL with one rate-based rule, per Vapor environment.
-Feel free to check out their documentation for more information about WAF and it's pricing.
+Behind the scenes, Vapor's managed firewall uses **[Amazon WAF](https://aws.amazon.com/waf/)**, creating a Web ACL with one rate-based rule per Vapor environment.
+Feel free to check out the AWS WAF documentation for more information about WAF and its pricing.

 ## Timeout